Historic site: Paremata Barracks

 Photo by Russell Murray.

 By 1950 the Barracks were in a state of ruin.
-Although protective action was undertaken in 1959 and 1960 by the National Historic Places Trust and the Ngati Toa Domain Board, the perimeter fence was removed in 1980 and the site continued to deteriorate, the condition and scale of the ruins reduced over the following years by vandalism and poaching of the stones.
+Although protective action was undertaken in 1959 and 1960 by Heritage New Zealand, and the Ngati Toa Domain Board, the perimeter fence was removed in 1980 and the site continued to deteriorate, the condition and scale of the ruins reduced over the following years by vandalism and poaching of the stones.
 The remains currently exist in a semi-stable condition and are managed by Porirua City Council.

 Source of information